 The city's only all-poetry bookstore began as a table at the Brooklyn Flea, and in 2013, owners Jared White and Farrah Field opened this brick-and-mortar dream.
 Drop in for the latest poetry books, hard-to-find chapbooks and readings almost every night.

 This radical bookstore and café hosts readings and discussions on health, race, class and sexuality.
 The selection ranges from bell hooks, natch, to poetry zines, and recurring events include a feminist book club and kundalini yoga.

 The mission of this Vinegar Hill shop: to pluck forgotten 20th-century sci-fi and fantasy titles from obscurity.
 You’ll find early editions of works by Ray Bradbury, Ursula K. Le Guin and less well-known cohorts, with all the awesome retro cover art that entails.

-Devotees of mystery, crime and spy genres will know owner Otto Penzler, both as an editor and from his book recommendations on Amazon.com.
-His shop holds a wealth of paperbacks, hardbacks and autographed first editions.
+Devotees of mystery, crime and spy novels will surely recognize owner Otto Penzler as one of the foremost editors and anthology compilers in these genres.
+His shop holds a wealth of new and classic thrillers, plus autographed first editions.

 Sparsely furnished with vintage furniture (including a row of old theater seats), this pleasant shop covers both stage and screen.
-So, not only will you find plays, libretti, thespian biographies and tomes on acting technique, but also guides to writing screenplays, and scripts of current films (Nick Hornby’s An Education, for example).
+So, not only will you find plays, libretti, thespian biographies and tomes on acting technique, but also guides to writing screenplays, and scripts of current films.

-Wild about Wolverine or mad for obscure Manga?
-Billing itself as the largest retailer of comic books, graphic novels, Manga and related collectibles in the U.S., Midtown also stocks magazines, books, DVDs, action figures and assorted swag.
-If you’re over 18, penetrate the gated area reserved for “adult comics.”
+Wild about Wolverine or mad for obscure manga?
+Billing itself as the largest retailer of comic books, graphic novels, manga and related collectibles in the U.S., Midtown also stocks magazines, books, DVDs, action figures and assorted swag.
+A true geek's delight.